deepaksood619/deepaksood619.github.io/docs/economics/mental-models/economics-mental-models.md

 ## Tragedy of the commons / Externalities

+Public goods are rarely cared for.

+## Rebound effect

-Rebound effect - The rebound effect says that the benefits of energy efficiency might be reduced as people change their behavior
+The rebound effect says that the benefits of energy efficiency might be reduced as people change their behavior

 ## Quantitative Easing